BadreddineZatout/simple-laravel-cms/README.md

-## Laravel Simple Cms
+## Laravel Simple CMS

-This is a simple content management system (CMS) created using Laravel & Livewire.
+This is a simple content management system (CMS) created using Laravel 9 & Livewire.

 ## Want to test it ?